×

 What residency documents or visas did I need if I will be in Thailand for a while?

 "If you plan to stay in Thailand for a period of time, you will need to apply for a valid Non-Immigrant visa.
 Additionally, you will have to register with the local police within 24 hours of arriving in the country and apply for an Alien Resident Certificate (ARC).
 To extend your stay beyond the initial duration, you will need to apply for an extension at the Immigration Bureau.
-You must ensure that all your residency documents remain valid during your stay in Thailand," said one person in Thailand.
+You must ensure that all your residency documents remain valid during your stay in Thailand," explained one person living in Thailand.

 View More Answers